ModioAB/caramel/README.txt

 certificate authority and manage and maintain keys and signing periods.

 Caramel focuses on reliably and continuously updating short-lived certificates where clients (and embedded devices) continue to "phone home" and fetch updated certificates.
 This means that we do not have to provide OCSP and CRL endpoints to handle compromised certificates, but only have to stop updating the certificate.
-This also means that Expired certificates should be considered broken.
+This also means that expired certificates should be considered broken.